shirabit/ignaciodelgado/content/post/hackapet/index.md

 # [https://hackapet.org](https://hackapet.org)

-Hackapet is an altruistic software development project designed to assist animal shelters and help programmers who are looking to get experience.
+Hackapet is an software development project designed to assist animal shelters and help programmers who are looking to get experience.
 I am the main leader, and it is mainly organized by us at the Hackerspace Valencia.
 We are a team of more than 16 members, interdisciplinary with DevOps, Development (Mobile, and Web), Management, and Desing.

 The project is divided into three main phases: